Ageism — and within that, workplace ageism — is alive and well. For some folks, the pandemic has proved a particularly painful reminder of that.

 Ageism has long been believed to be a driver of layoffs and other unfair workplace practices, long before the pandemic.

-Research from Fairygodboss, for instance, shows that for workers who report having experienced ageism in the workplace, 27% said they’ve been laid off for reasons they believed were rooted in their age.
+Research from Fairygodboss, for instance, shows that of workers who report having experienced ageism in the workplace, 27% said they’ve been laid off for reasons they believed were rooted in their age.
 And ageism still proves a significant barrier for those looking for work, as well; according to that same research, 43% of respondents believe they’ve been passed over for a job for age-related reasons.
-This, when many Americans are staying in the workforce, out of choice or out of necessity, for longer than they ever have.
-Last year, AARP reported that employees aged 65 and older made up the fastest-growing segment of America’s workforce.
+This is when many Americans are staying in the workforce, out of choice or out of necessity, for longer than they ever have.
+In 2019, AARP reported that employees aged 65 and older made up the fastest-growing segment of America’s workforce.

 It’s also important to note that younger people can be a target of ageism, as well.
 Let’s say you’re in a big meeting and a new colleague who appears to be in their early 20s comes in to give a presentation.
 Would you find yourself questioning the validity of what this person was saying due to assumptions that they’re inexperienced?

 This is ageism that unfolds between individuals; a person’s individual ageism will likely give way to interpersonal instances of ageism.